-Stuart and I decided that as we were in Cornwall today and a parkrun has finally started, we ought to go and try it out.
+Stuart and I decided that as we were in Cornwall today and a parkrun has finally started (Lanhydrock parkrun), we ought to go and try it out.
 It’s at Lanhydrock, a lovely National Trust property that is about 40 miles away from where my mum lives and not very far at all from Eden Project.

-We had to get up early and the weather here has been horrendous, so I wasn’t really looking forward to the run, but at 7:30am, there wasn’t much traffic on the road, so it was an easy drive.
+We had to get up early.
+The weather here has been horrendous, so I wasn’t really looking forward to the run.
+At 7:30am, there wasn’t much traffic on the road, so it was an easy drive.
 We arrived just after 8am, so there weren’t many people around.
-Initially, I had thought that I might be able to do a few kms before the run and a few kms after the run and magically it would turn into 13 miles of marathon training (or I would manage to do about 10km and could do the other 10-12km later on today), but we realised on arrival that we wanted to find the toilets!
+Initially, I had thought that I might be able to do a few kms before the run and a few kms after the run and magically it would turn into 13 miles of marathon training.
+(Alternatively, I would manage to do about 10km and could do the other 10-12km later on today).
+We realised on arrival that we wanted to find the toilets!

 It was quite a long walk from the car park to Lanhydrock House and it was quite chilly.
 We passed the Run Director on the way down and said hello.

 Lanhydrock is a beautiful house, although somewhat compact in comparison with some of the grander National Trust properties.
 I was proud to see the Cornish flag flying:

 We then headed back up towards the start where a few people had started to gather.
 We’ve been to fairly small parkruns before and enjoy the local atmosphere.
 As this was only the 4th event, there hasn’t really been enough time for the community atmosphere to form.
 Lanhydrock parkrun isn’t associated with any particular running club (no club has had more than 16 runners there so far) and a lot of the runners were unaffiliated.